d-khan/assembly/Welcome_letter.md

 Review the course [Course Syllabus](https://github.com/d-khan/assembly/blob/main/Syllabus.md) to learn about the course, important dates/deadlines, schedule, textbook, etc.

 ## 5. How will my class be conducted?
-**HyFlex:** Students can join the scheduled class session online live or on campus based on student preference.
-The rest of the classwork is conducted online.
-(HyFlex is a blend of hybrid and flexible instruction).
-Please note that in-person class attendance or synchronous online live attendance is mandatory to avoid dropping or withdrawing from the course.
+**HyFlex:** Students can join the scheduled class session live online or on campus based on student preference.
+Please note that in-person class attendance or live online attendance is mandatory to avoid dropping or withdrawing from the course.
 ___
 **End of message**